shliu888/integrated-hacking-toolkit/README.md

 ✓ Crunch
 ✓ Arpspoof ... and more!

 **STATUS: Under development**.
-The Scanning and Reconnaissance section has been completed and is included in v0.2.
-Currently working on Payload Generator section.
+The Payload Generator section has been completed. v0.3

 Feel free to suggest edits by creating a pull request.